electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 The new infotainment system uses  [Android Automotive](https://source.android.com/devices/automotive/start/what_automotive) OS as its operating system for the first time.
 Content is always up to date thanks to over-the-air updates.

-Read all about the transportation capabilites in the [Audi Q6 e-tron transportation capability sections](transportation)
+Read all about the new UI & MMI system in the [Audi Q6 e-tron UI & MMI sections](technology/uiandoperations)

 ## Transport capacity